iframe-resizer/docs/src/content/docs/troubleshooting.md

 ### Failed to execute 'postMessage' on 'DOMWindow'

 This error occurs when the parent window tries to send a message to the iframe before it has loaded.
-IFrameResize makes multiple attempts to talk to the iFrame, so if everything is working then you can safely ignore this error message.
+This library makes multiple attempts to talk to the iFrame, so if everything is working then you can safely ignore this error message.

 If you're still having problems, or you really want to not ignore the error, then you can try delaying the call to `iframeResize()` until after the `onLoad` event of the iframe has fired.